 Many laugh when they hear a fan talk of Howard the Duck.
 They think of the movie, but they often miss what was actually in these Marvel comics.
-These issues were filled with wit and humor that surround the life of a very depressive, often angry and sarcastic central character.
+These issues were filled with wit and humor that surrounds the life of a very depressive, often angry and sarcastic central character.
 Howard the Duck was such a product of the 70s and I think his character would have had a much more difficult time breaking into mainstream acceptance in any other era.
-The parody and social commentary in some of those issues mirror what we were seeing in film at the time and the edge here doesn’t get enough credit for breaking ground and setting the stage for future cutting and more thought provoking work.
+The parody and social commentary in some of those issues mirror what we were seeing in film at the time and the edge here doesn’t get enough credit for breaking ground and setting the stage for future cutting and more thought-provoking work.

-Steve Gerber opens this issue with Howard working his way toward suicide then quickly thrusts him into a battle with a wizard accountant (aka Pro-Rata) who is striving for ultimate power by becoming the chief accountant of the universe.
+Steve Gerber opens this issue with Howard working his way toward suicide then quickly thrusts him into a battle with a wizard accountant (aka Pro-Rata) who are striving for ultimate power by becoming the chief accountant of the universe.
 Along the way, Howard stumbles through this adventure, acquires a girlfriend, dresses like a barbarian, and begins his new life in “a world he never made”.

 One additional comment on this issue, the art here was just gorgeous and plays well against much of the absurdity that drifts through the story.
-The panel layout and look of the story was perfect and I found myself, more than once, almost distracted by the art’s quality and the interesting perspective choices that frame the story.
+The panel layout and look of the story were perfect and I found myself, more than once, almost distracted by the art’s quality and the interesting perspective choices that frame the story.
 Frank Brunner and Steve Gerber can look back in pride on their work on this issue.

 Capital Comics, 1983